stafihub/stafihub/docs/guaid/validator-setup.md

 ## Edit Validator Description

 You can edit your validator's public description.
 This info is to identify your validator, and will be relied on by delegators to decide which validators to stake to.
 Make sure to provide input for every flag below.
-If a flag is not included in the command the field will default to empty (`--moniker` defaults to the machine name) if the field has never been set or remain the same if it has been set in the past.
+If a flag is not included in the command the field will default to empty if the field has never been set or remain the same if it has been set in the past.

 The <key_name> specifies which validator you are editing.
 If you choose to not include certain flags, remember that the --from flag must be included to identify the validator to update.